OpenDataDSL/documentation/docs/product/developer/odsl/Functions/TimeSeries Functions.md

 import Cbrt from './all/_cbrt.md';
 import Cos from './all/_cos.md';
 import Cosh from './all/_cosh.md';
+import Cave from './all/_cave.md';
+import Cmax from './all/_cmax.md';
+import Cmin from './all/_cmin.md';
 import Csum from './all/_csum.md';
 import Exp from './all/_exp.md';
 import Log from './all/_log.md';